glycerine/rpc25519/README.md

 This feature can be super useful for conserving ports and connecting across networks.

+The UDP/QUIC versus TCP/TLS decision is one of latency versus throughput.
+QUIC can have much lower latency.
+TCP/TLS however can acheive 4-5x greater throughput, in my measurements.
+If client connections come and go frequently, QUIC may be much better.
+If you have long lived connections doing alot of work each, TCP/TLS may get more done in less time.

 The [rpc25519 package docs are here](https://pkg.go.dev/github.com/glycerine/rpc25519).

 ~~~